ExcelWebTeam2021/IbetoFrontEnd/README.md

 8. Sponsers
 9. Contact info
 10. Navbar and preloader
+11. FAQ section
-11. Work on responsivenss of the site
+12. Work on responsivenss of the site
-12. Work on animations and transitions
+13. Work on animations and transitions

 ## Previous year sites